 - 5 Associate the service with workload templates: - 5a Under Associations, click the Workload Templates tab. - 5b Click Add to display the Add Workload Templates dialog box - 5c Select the workload templates to add.
+You can Shift-click and Ctrl-click to select multiple objectives. - 5d Click OK to add the selected objectives to the Service Level Objectives list. - 6 Associate the service level with resource groups: - 6a Under Associations, click the Resource Groups tab. - 6b Click Add to display the Add Resource Groups dialog box. - 6c Select the groups to add.

-- 5d Click OK to add the selected objectives to the Service Level Objectives list. - 6 Associate the service level with resource groups: - 6a Under Associations, click the Resource Groups tab. - 6b Click Add to display the Add Resource Groups dialog box. - 6c Select the groups to add. - You can Shift-click and Ctrl-click to select multiple workload templates. - 6d Click OK.
+You can Shift-click and Ctrl-click to select multiple workload templates. - 6d Click OK.